Jess2693/pos_cevicheria_app_movil/README.md

 # pos_cevicheria

 A new Flutter project.
-An movil aplication of sale point service of a restaurat
+A movil aplication of sale point service of a restaurat

 1. Desing phase
 - You can see the mockups of each screen at this url.